Indivizo/legal/latest/en--general-terms-and-conditions.md

 After informing the Client, Service Provider is entitled to suspend Client’s access to the Service in the following cases:

-* if Client hinders or endangers the proper operation of the Service,
+* if Client hinders or endangers the proper operation of the Service;
-* if Client resells the Service to a third party without the consent of Service Provider,
+* if Client resells the Service to a third party without the consent of Service Provider;
-* Client is in delay with payment even after Service Provider’s notice, and the delay is minimum 20 days,
+* Client is in delay with payment even after Service Provider’s notice, and the delay is a minimum of 20 days;
 * considering the data and information available to Service Provider, it is likely that Client deceived Service Provider by providing false information (especially false company or personal data) in order to use the Service.

 Service Provider is entitled to the Service fee during the suspension period.

-If the circumstances giving the reason for the suspension cease to exist, Service Provider immediately but maximum within 2 working days shall reactivate Client’s access to the Service.
+If the circumstances for the reason of the suspension cease to exist, Service Provider shall immediately, but within a maximum of 2 working days, reactivate Client’s access to the Service.

 ## <a name="rights-and-obligations-of-client"></a> 9.
 Rights and obligations of Client